DaveOliver253/EPR-SADD-DO/epr-sadd-do.md

 - Register and submit packaging data.
 - View calculated recycling obligations.
 - Track compliance with Extended Producer Responsibility (EPR) regulations.
-- Access PRNs (Packaging Recovery Notes) and PERNs (Packaging Export Recovery Notes) for evidence of recycling.
+- Access PRNs (Packaging waste Recycling Notes) and PERNs (Packaging waste Export Recycling Notes) for evidence of recycling.

 #### 2. Regulator front end
 This interface is used by environmental regulators (Environment Agency, SEPA, NRW, NIEA) to: